SHAKTHIalt/Energy-Efficient-Motion-Control-System-for-Hostels/README.md

-# -textbf-Energy-Efficient-Motion-Control-System-for-Hostels
+# Energy-Efficient-Motion-Control-System-for-Hostels
-Developed a motion sensor-based energy conservation system for hostel lighting, integrating PIR sensors to detect presence and control lights automatically.
-Achieved reduced electricity costs, lower carbon footprints, and a 90-day payback period, showcasing scalability and environmental benefits.
+Developed and implemented a motion sensor-based energy conservation system tailored for hostel environments.
+The project involved integrating Passive Infrared (PIR) sensors with lighting systems to detect human presence and automatically control lighting.
+By optimizing energy usage, this system reduced electricity costs and carbon footprints, achieving a payback period of 90 days.
+The project demonstrated significant potential for scalability and highlighted environmental and economic benefits through energy efficiency.